appacademy/Module-5-Resources/syllabus/week-14-day-2.md

 ## React Router
-- A library that keeps react components in sync with the url.
-It manages window location and dynamic route matching, and more.
+React Router is the library React devs use to simulate conventional page routing on React websites, matching components to url paths.
+It manages window location and dynamic route segments(variables in your url), and more.
+The main components of the React Router system are:
-- **This curriculum uses React Router version 5**
-- Browser Router
+- `<RouterProvider router={router} />`
-    - Primary component of the router that wraps your route hierarchy
+  - Primary component of the router and is rendered in `App.jsx`
-- Switches
-- Routes
+- `createBrowserRouter()`
+  - takes an array of route objects
-    - Path
+- `createRoutesFromElements()`
+  - Takes in JSX component as arg
+  - Uses `<Route></Route>` component from react-router-dom
+  - Outputs an array of route objects for `createBrowserRouter`
+  - Familiar syntax for devs using older router versions
+- `loader={async ({ params }) => {}}`
+  - Enables us to read data from somewhere and provide it to the component loading on that route, before that component is rendered
-    - Exact
+- `action={(request) => {}}`
-    - Dynamic Paths
+  - Enables us to capture non-GET requests from a route's component and do something with the response
+  - Overshadowed by Redux Thunk which you will learn next week

+There are other features of the Router like `<BrowserRouter></BrowserRouter>` and `<Routes></Routes>`, but these are support for legacy syntax and you shouldn't learn it on first exposure.
+The [Router docs](https://reactrouter.com/en/main/start/concepts) will help you use the library and discover additional features not mentioned by our program.

 Syntax: